gibsonlab/chronostrain/README.md

     ```bash
     chronostrain filter <ARGS>
     ```
-   A pre-requisite for this command is that one has a CSV file, formatted in the following way:
+   A pre-requisite for this command is that one has a TSV/CSV file, formatted in the following way:
     ```csv
     <timepoint>,<experiment_read_depth>,<path_to_fastq>,<read_type>,<quality_fmt>
     ```